 What should you look for in basketball shoes?

-There are a number of key features to be aware of when buying new basketball shoes, the first being what kind of support they offer.
+There are several key features to be aware of when buying new basketball shoes, the first being what kind of support they offer.

 Sudden changes in movement and pace can be taxing on your feet and ankles.
 Therefore, we'd recommend choosing a basketball shoe packed with padding and foam to absorb shock and help you avoid injury.
 High collars can be particularly useful for support around your ankles as well.